-In the 2016 sample, all measured contaminants were near the detection level for the instrument.
+Not required in 2020, in the 2016 sample, all measured contaminants were near the detection level for the instrument.
 These levels are no cause for concern.

-- - Substance (Contaminant) Maximum Level Detected Range Detected MCL MCLG Typical Source Of Contaminant Violation Inor ganic Contaminants (I OCs) Barium 0.01 ppm n/a 2 ppm 2 ppm Erosion of natural deposits No Fluoride 0.07 ppm n/a 4 ppm 4 ppm Erosion of natural deposits No Manganese 0.015 ppm n/a Unregulated 1,2 Unregulated 1,2 Erosion of natural deposits No Nitrate Nitrogen 0.047 ppm n/a 10 ppm 10 ppm Erosion of natural deposits, fertilizer, wastewater No Sodium 11.9 ppm n/a Unregulated 1 ORSG: 20 ppm Unregulated 1 Naturally present in the environment; road salt No Volatile Organic Contaminants s (VOCs) None detected other that n disinfection bypro oducts No Syntheti c Organic Contamina nts (SOCs) - 2016 data - no samples requi ired in 2017 None detected in the sar nples collected No F Radioactive Contamina ants - 2016 data - no si amples required in 2 2017 Gross Alpha Activity 0.56 pCi/L n/a 15 pCi/L 0 pCi/L Erosion of natural deposits No Radium 226 & 228 <0.43 pCi/L n/a 5 pCi/L 0 pCi/L Erosion of natural deposits No
+Substance (Contaminant) Maximum Level Detected Range Detected MCL MCLG Typical Source Of Contaminant Violation Ino rganic Contaminants (I OCs) Barium 0.01 ppm n/a 2 ppm 2 ppm Erosion of natural deposits No Fluoride 0.044 ppm n/a 4 ppm 4 ppm Erosion of natural deposits No Nitrate Nitrogen 0.02ppm n/a 10 ppm 10 ppm Erosion of natural deposits, fertilizer, wastewater No Sodium 15 ppm n/a Unregulated 1 ORSG: 20 ppm Unregulated 1 Naturally present in the environment; road salt No Volatile Organic Contaminants s (VOCs) None detected other than disinfection byproducts (See pg.
+4) Synthetic Organic Contaminants (SOCs) None detected in the samples collected